BitcoinDesign/Guide/guide/contribute/propose.md

 %}

 **Do**
-- If your pull request is related to an issue, reference to it.
+- If your pull request is related to an issue, reference it.
 For example, "Fixes issue #32, "Closes #32" or "Related to #32"
 - Summarize changes you did and provide reasoning if necessary
-- Keep pull requests related to specific problem.
+- Keep pull requests related to a specific problem.
 Pull requests with lots of changes and different issues are harder to review
 - The title of the pull request should concisely explain what it's trying to solve

 **Don't**
-- Create a pull request without description
+- Create a pull request without a description
 - Create pull requests that tackle many different issues and files

 {% include picture.html